danesc87/eLog/elog_backend/README.md

 # eLog Backend

 This repo contains the REST backend for **eLog** expenses manager.
-It's built upon Rust, Actix, Diesel and MariaDB
+It's built upon Rust, Actix, Diesel and MariaDB, but it can work with SQLite3 and PostgreSQL as well.

 ### Requirements
 - Rust